 For serving: shredded Monterey jack cheese, lime wedges, chopped cilantro, sour cream, hot sauce

-Combine the chicken, onions, celery, green chili peppers, garlic, cumin, 1 1/2 teaspoons of salt, coriander, oregano, and bay leaf in a 6-quart (or larger) slow cooker.
+Combine the chicken, onions, celery, green chili peppers, garlic, cumin, 1 1/2 teaspoons of the salt, coriander, oregano, and bay leaf in a 6-quart or larger slow cooker.
 Stir to make sure the spices coat everything, and nestle the chicken into the vegetables.
-Pour the chicken stock over top, covering the chicken and vegetables by an inch or so.
+Pour the chicken broth over top, covering the chicken and vegetables by an inch or so.

-Place the lid on the slow cooker.
-Cook for 4 hours on high or 6 hours on low.
+Cover and cook on the HIGH setting for 4 hours on the LOW setting for 6 hours.
 (It's fine to cook for 8 hours on low, if needed, but the chicken tends to fall apart a bit more when you shred after cooking, rather than staying in pieces.)

 About 30 minutes before the end of cooking, remove the lid of the slow cooker and add the beans and corn.
 Taste and add another 1/2 teaspoon of salt or other seasonings as desired.
-Add the lid back on and cook for the remaining time.
+Cover and cook for the remaining time.